 Ethan Marcott, the one who coined the term Responsive Web Design, stated in his article that Fluid Image is one of the ingredients of Responsive Web Design.
-The problem with Fluid Image, however is that eventhough the image seems to be responsive and could fit nicely in various viewport size, the same image size is downloaded by the users regardless of the medium the image is being viewed on.
+The problem with Fluid Image, however, is that even though the image seems to be responsive and could fit nicely in various viewport sizes, the same image size is downloaded by the users regardless of the medium the image is being viewed on.

 This is bad news for users who have a limited data plan but is not in the know, and it makes your site seem ‘slow’ in areas with dismal Internet speed connections.

 This is one of the most discussed issues among web developers.
 And there is a whole lot to do before RWD can be a proper end-solution for building a mobile-optimized website.
 At the moment, there are various emerging techniques and tools that try to solve this hurdle.
 Let’s look at them a few of them now.

 50 Useful Responsive Web Design Tools For Designers

 For the past few days, we have showed you some of the best WordPress and Joomla responsive themes...
 Read more